Recent photo with new look (2010).

 The artists will be the ones on site, doing the actual installation.
 I

-continue to be available for speaking engagements, along with my wife
+continue to be available for speaking engagements and workshops, along with my wife

 Linda.
 With no actual bricks and mortar location for Labyrinth Enterprises,

 LLC, I can perform my labyrinth work from anywhere in the world, on land